tarr11/tarr11.github.com/_posts/2022-05-28-my-requirements-for-a-todo-app.md

 ---
 layout: post
-title: Requirements for a Todo App
+title: My Requirements for a Todo App
 description: A list of must haves for any todo app
 date: 2022-05-28
 category: productivity